bonedaddy/go-indexed/docs/DISCORD_BOT.md

 `<pair>` Indicates a given pair, or more specifically the swap direction.
 If you were to specify `eth-defi5` you would be looking up the amount of DEFI5 tokens you would get in exchange for `<amount-float> of ETH`.
 * `<amount-float>` is the amount of tokens to swap in decimal/float
   * NDXBot will do its best to appropriately handle conversion from decimal/float into whatever decimal value the tokens use.
 If you find erroneous values please submit an issue.

+For example if you wanted to get the amount of DEFI5 tokens you would receive in exchange for 0.1 ETH you would write `!ndx uniswap exchange-amount eth-defi5 0.1`.

 ## pool-tokens